 Here is the background -- and 12 tips for making it happen.

 Self-control has been defined in many ways--as willpower, self-discipline, or conscientiousness.
 But however you define it, self-control is about being able to regulate yourself.

-Can you resist distractions?
-Get a handle on your own emotions?
-Inhibit your impulses?
+Can a child resist distractions?
+Inhibit impulses?
+Bounce back from difficult emotions?
 Delay gratification and plan ahead?

-Obviously, little kids lack the self-control of older people.
+Obviously, a lot depends on the child's age.
+Toddlers lack the self-control of older kids.
 Self-control develops over the years, with some of the biggest changes happening between the ages of 3 and 7.